 Think about the last time someone asked you this (probably within the past few days), and vice versa.
 Did your brain immediately run into a brick wall?
-Did you give it any thought?
-How did the other person sounds?
+Did you give it any intentional thought?
+How did the other person sound?

 An empty question means an empty response.

 To me, this has been a dud of an opener long before 2020.
 As far as I can remember back, it’s never really meant anything other than a convoluted way to say “hey”.
 We’ve all had those hallway experiences where people ask how you are while they continue walking in the other direction.